gyulanemeth/bluefox.email/docs/api/index.md

 ### Steps to Add a Webhook

 1. **Navigate to the Webhooks Section**
-   Go to the settings page in your dashboard and open the "Webhooks" tab.
+   Go to you project settings and scroll down to the Webhooks section.

 2. **Add Webhook URL**
    Enter the URL where you want to receive event notifications.
 Ensure your endpoint is able to handle `POST` requests.